BIRD LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, May 02, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Allbirds, Inc. ("Allbirds" or the "Company") ( BIRD) of a class action securities lawsuit.
+NEW YORK, May 4, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Allbirds, Inc. ("Allbirds" or the "Company") (NASDAQ: BIRD) of a class action securities lawsuit.

-The lawsuit on behalf of Allbirds investors has been commenced in the the United States District Court for the Northern District of California.
-This lawsuit is on behalf of persons and entities that purchased or otherwise acquired: (a) Allbirds Class A common stock pursuant and/or traceable to the registration statement and prospectus issued in connection with the Company’s November 2021 initial public offering; and/or (b) Allbirds securities between November 4, 2021 and March 9, 2023, inclusive.
-Follow the link below to get more information and be contacted by a member of our team:

 CASE DETAILS: The filed complaint alleges that defendants made false statements and/or concealed that: (1) Allbirds was overemphasizing products that extended beyond the Company's core offerings; (2) the Company's non-core products had a narrower appeal and were not resonating with customers as well as the Company's core products; (3) Allbirds was underinvesting in its core consumers' favorite products to push the Company's newer products with narrower appeal; (4) underinvesting in Allbirds' core products was negatively impacting the Company's sales; and (5) as a result of the foregoing, defendants' positive statements about the Company's business, operations, and prospects, were materially misleading and/or lacked a reasonable basis.